Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si

 \\ The Al layers serve the functions of a heater or (and) thermometer, while the Ge or Si layer is the subject of this study.
 The Al, Ge, and Si sputtering targets were 5N purity.
 The chamber base pressure before deposition was less than 5 $\times$ 10$^{-7}$ torr.
 The Al films were sputtered at an argon pressure 3.5 $\times$ 10$^{-3}$ torr, while the Ge and Si layers were deposited at 1.5 $\times$ 10$^{-2}$ torr.
 All three targets were sputtered at a power of 200 W. The sputtering time of each layer was set based on the deposition rate of the corresponding target.

 \\ We prepared four a-Ge films with thicknesses between 4 and 90 nm.
 We prepared five a-Si films with thicknesses between 3 and 400 nm.
-In addition to these nine samples, we also prepared an a-Si wedge layer with thicknesses varied between 6 and 60 nm (Al/wedge-Si/Al).
+In addition to these nine samples, we also prepared an a-Si wedge layer with thicknesses varied between 6 and 60 nm (Al/wedge-Si/Al/sapphire).
 To prepare the wedge sample, a shutter was placed to cover half of the sample during the sputtering.
 The thickness gradient is a result of the shadowing effect from the shutter.